DryPeng/clashT/docs/advanced-usages/golang-api.md

 ---
-sidebarTitle: Integrating ClashTTT in Golang Programs
+sidebarTitle: Integrating ClashT in Golang Programs
 sidebarOrder: 3
 ---

-# Integrating ClashTTT in Golang Programs
+# Integrating ClashT in Golang Programs

 If clash does not fit your own usage, you can use ClashTTT in your own Golang code.